 Photo of the 8 Chains North tasting room entrance.
 Photo by steve loya / CC BY-NC-ND 2.0

 At 8 Chains North, it's about handcrafted, old-world style wines.
 This small family-owned and -operated boutique farm winery is located in Waterford, VA.
 The barn houses the winery, and its warm and inviting tasting room.
 Be sure to check out the long back covered patio space where you can watch the sunset over the lines of vines.
-Dogs are welcome outdoors, on the patio and in the tasting room.
+Dogs are welcome outdoors and on the patio**.

 Award winning wines: Merlot